 H2Otty Toddy Hydration Stations

-With multiple Hydration Stations on campus, students have access to cold, filtered water for free!
+With multiple Hydration Stations on campus, Faculty and Staff have access to cold, filtered water for free!

 Why is Hydration Important?

 Most of your body is made up of water, so it is important to maintain a good level of hydration in order to keep your body functioning properly.
 Water is essential for a variety of processes that keep us healthy, including regulating body temperature, removing toxins through urine, controlling heart rate and blood pressure, protecting organs and tissues, and transporting nutrients and oxygen.
 Neglecting to replenish your fluids can lead to several short-term and long-term negative health effects.